Municipal Elections: February 26, 2019

 Early voting ballots are final.
 To find out more details on early voting registration and locations, refer to the Chicago Board of Election Commissioners website.

-Any registered voter in Chicago is eligible to Vote by Mail.
+All registered voters in Chicago are eligible to Vote by Mail.
+Apply online.
 Once a mail ballot has been returned to the Board, it cannot be retrieved or withdrawn.
 Ballots must be postmarked by the Election Day.
-For more details on Vote by Mail, refer to the Chicago Board of Election Commissioners website.
-Mail ballots must be postmarked by November 5, 2018.
+For more details on Vote by Mail, refer to the Chicago Board of Election Commissioners website. .

 Verify your location.
 The location of your polling place may have changed.
 Polling place hours are 6 a.m. to 7 p.m.